Protocol Integrity Audits for Funds & Boards

 VP question:

-Can the team defend the design logic under partner/regulator scrutiny?
+Can the team defend the design logic under partner, regulator, or board scrutiny?

 If you don’t do it: